Jhnns84/meet-app/README.md

 # How to use it
-For current version, navigate to https://jhnns84.github.io/meet-app/
+Navigate to https://jhnns84.github.io/meet-app/ and sign in with a google account

 # Tech
 The application uses